Loading

 Gothic Art & Antiquities

-Gothic art slowly change to be more expressive than the Romanesque.
+Gothic art slowly change to be more expressive than the Romanesque Era.
 Figures had more movement and had expressions that depicted emotions.
 Figures in paintings were allowed more room around them in which scenes were developed.
 Early perspective was attempted.
 All in all Gothic art was much more lively with more movement than earlier rigid Romanesque depictions.

 The decoration of church interiors with narrative works continued in the Gothic period with more ambitious compositions.